 See the list below to jump to a section of this article that applies to you.

 This error can be caused by your antivirus preventing inFlow from starting up properly.
-There are parts of inFlow that requires administrator access (service start-up, database connection, etc.) and some antiviruses may stop this.
+There are parts of inFlow that require administrator access (service start-up, database connection, etc.), and some antiviruses may stop this.